-The TPA uses a report tracking system to ensure that LOC reevaluations are completed on an annual or other basis and according to the timeliness requirements.
+LOC reevaluations are conducted at least annually.
+The TPA uses a report tracking system to ensure that LOC reevaluations are completed according to the timeliness requirements.
 Report tracking is done via a database system.
 The TPA enters all pertinent dates into the database and applies to any date specific requirement.
 This system triggers when notifications are to be sent out as well as the date the notification is sent out to ensure timely notifications.
-The TPA Contractor notifies the participant and the Community Supports Coordinator (CSC) at ninety (90) days with reminders at sixty (60) and forty-five (45) days prior to the expiration of the current LOC that a new LOC is due.
+The TPA Contractor notifies the participant and the Community Supports Coordinator (CSC) at ninety (90) days with a reminder at forty-five (45) days prior to the expiration of the current LOC that a new LOC is due.